pluralsight/guides/published/c-c++/functional-style-programming-using-c/article.md

-> LEARNING PROGRAMMING AND LEARNING PROGRAMMING LANGUAGE ARE NOT THE SAME.
-MOST OF OUR TEXTBOOKS TEACH US PROGRAMMING LANGUAGES.
-IN TRUTH, A PROGRAMMING LANGUAGE IS JUST A TOOL THAT WE USE TO IMPLEMENT AN EXECUTABLE PROGRAM.
-WE NEED RESOURCES THAT TEACH US HOW TO _SOLVE PROBLEMS_ USING A PROGRAMMING LANGUAGE.
+> Learning programming and learning programming language are not the same. most of our textbooks teach us programming languages.
+In truth, a programming language is just a tool that we use to implement an executable program.
+We need resources that teach us how to _solve problems_ using a programming language.

 Introduction
 ========================================================================================================

 As early as elementary school, we learned what is a mathematical function and how to write it.
 For example, ``` f(x)=x^2``` is a simple quadratic function.

 A function describes a mathematical statement.
-The above function maps the relationship between two sets of natural numbers as given at the right in graph below.
+The above function maps the relationship between two sets of natural numbers as given at the right in the graph below.
 Often, it is impossible to show such a mapping graphically when we have a large number of discrete elements in either of the sets.
-Therefore, for convenience we express a function by writing it as an inherent relation between the sets.
+Therefore, for convenience, we express a function by writing it as an inherent relation between the sets.

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/6a1dd0fd-87a9-4864-a01f-4a916d534c15.jpg)

 This is perhaps the simplest way to demonstrate relationships when we deal with sets of numbers (integer, natural number, real numbers, complex numbers, etc.)

-We can also think of a function as a machine which has takes in inputs and produces an output by using a mechanism that maps the relationship from input to output.
+We can also think of a function as a machine which has taken in inputs and produces an output by using a mechanism that maps the relationship from input to output.
 The sets to which the inputs and output belong are also important.
 A function often has a name that allows us to identify it.
-Typically a function is deterministic -- it can produce only a single output from an unique set of inputs.
+Typically a function is deterministic, it can produce only a single output from a unique set of inputs.

 **Philosophical Background**
 ----------------------------